Vallea Lumina is an attraction with lights and illuminations in the forest near Whistler. It’s located a couple of hours north of Vancouver.

 Other Information

-For more information about the venue, visit the Vallea Lumina website.
+For more information, tickets, and shuttle schedules, visit the Vallea Lumina website.

 To learn about TAG’s ziplining adventures, see our article about Superfly Ziplines.
-Other amazing activities offered by the same company include the Aerial Obstacle Course, Snowmobiling, Whitewater Rafting and RZR All-Terrain Vehicle Tours, plus other fun things too!
+Other amazing activities offered by the same company include the Aerial Obstacle Course, Snowmobiling, Whitewater Rafting, and RZR All-Terrain Vehicle Tours, among many others.

 For ideas about other things to do in the area, see our article about Whistler or visit the website WhatToDoInWhistler.ca.